prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ## 3 More Things to Keep in Mind:

 * **Do you have the hardware?:** While 1440p gaming is awesome, not everyone can experience the luxury.
 First of all, it can be pretty darn expensive, as you have to buy a 1440p monitor.
 This is only the beginning.
-The real challenge is building a gaming PC that can handle this high resolution.
+The real challenge is building a gaming PC that can handle this high-resolution.
 Your GPU will have to process 78% more pixels, which isn't easy.
 Luckily for you, we have gaming PCs capable of flawless 1440p gaming for as low as $800.
 If this is in your budget, then go for it!

 * **Is it worth it for you?:** 1440p gaming is really only for PC gaming enthusiasts and competitive e-sports players.
 While 1440p gaming is nice, it may not be worth the money for you.
 If you're okay with 1080p, it's much cheaper and definitely not a bad alternative.